 The entitlement to leave for the birth or placement of a child shall expire at the end of a twelve month period beginning on the date of such birth or placement.

-Family Medical Leave of Absence may be taken intermittently or by working a reduced schedule, in order to care for a spouse, child, or parent who has a serious health condition and/or because a serious health condition prevents an employee from performing the job functions of his/her position.
+Family Medical Leave of Absence may be taken in a continuous block of time, intermittently or by working a reduced schedule, in order to care for a spouse, child, parent or qualified member of the armed forces who has a serious health condition, or because a serious health condition prevents an employee from performing the job functions of their position, or for reasons of qualified exigency.
 However, the employee must try to schedule leave so as not to disrupt departmental or university operations.
 The taking of leave intermittently or on a reduced leave schedule shall not result in a reduction in the total amount of leave to which the employee is entitled.

 Unauthorized or fraudulent use of this benefit may result in disciplinary action up to and including termination.

 To remain in a paid status, employees are required to report all time away from work following Human Resources Department procedures.
 The university will require the employee to use accrued sick and/or vacation time, as defined by policy, for all or any part of the Family Medical Leave of Absence period necessary to maintain a fully paid status.
 Use of paid time off will occur in the order of all available sick time and then vacation time.
 Non-exempt employees may also use accumulated compensatory time balances after sick and vacation time are depleted.